RodrigoLeon-Ksquare/hms_itk/README.md

 contactNumber: number, \
 }

-User model: This table will storage all the general information about the users regardless if is a patient,doctor or admin \
-User{
-id: number, //PK
-first_name: string,
-last_name: string,
-birthday: string,
-age: number,
-gender: string, (Male,Female, Other)
-email: string,
-contactNumber: number,
-}

 Role model: This table will storage the roles that the user can have.
 In this case will be 3 roles patient, doctor or admin \
 Role{ \
 id: number, //PK \